 Today's trade agreements create a global market place with new rights and protections for investors, service sector firms, patents and tradable goods.
 Missing from these agreements are rights and protections for workers, public health and the environment.
-The result of this unbalanced system of global governance has resulted in a race to the bottom similar to what occurred in the United States at the turn of the last Century when national corporations and investors played states off of each other to lower wages, workers rights and public protections in the absence of national laws.
+This unbalanced system of global governance has resulted in a race to the bottom similar to what occurred in the United States at the turn of the last century when national corporations and investors played states off of each other to lower wages, workers rights and public protections in the absence of national laws.